 In October 2010, the University obtained a \$100 million revolving line of credit facility with GDB for working capital purposes.
 This line of credit was increased to \$125 million in October 2011.
 This line of credit was converted into a ten year term loan in October 2011 payable in monthly equal principal payments plus interest starting on October 1, 2013.
 In addition, the University obtained a \$5 million non-revolving line of credit with GDB in June 2011, which was increased to \$75 million in August 2011, to complete certain construction projects of the University's Program for Permanent Improvements.
-These lines of credit with GDB for the University's capital improvement program amounted to approximately \$10.5 million and \$9.6 million, in 2014 and 2013, respectively, which were offset by principal repayments in the line of credit with GDB for working capital purposes of approximately \$8.7 million in 2014.
+These lines of credit improved the University's cash positions at June 30, 2014 and 2013 as follows: advances taken from the line of credit with GDB for the University's capital improvement program amounted to approximately \$10.5 million and \$9.6 million, in 2014 and 2013, respectively, which were offset by principal repayments in the line of credit with GDB for working capital purposes of approximately \$8.7 million in 2014.
 The balances outstanding under the \$125 million and \$75 million lines of credit amounted to \$63.2 million and \$23.4 million, respectively, at June 30, 2014.